 Nearly every city department hardened its opposition, and when the City Planning Commission cast a vote of no confidence, the monorail lost momentum.

 On Aug.
-20, 1959, the Council voted 4-to-3 to terminate the project.
-Fitzmorris performed the coup de grâce, writing with relish "that the aerial rail transportation system...is infeasible and contrary to the public interest."
+20, 1959, the Council voted four to three to terminate the project.
+Fitzmorris performed the coup de grâce, declaring